 At this site you may download tax forms and instructions, Department of Revenue publications, and the Wisconsin Tax Bulletin, which is a quarterly newsletter that provides information about new Wisconsin tax laws, administrative rules, court decisions, tax releases, and private letter rulings.
-The site also provides information about the Department of Revenue, answers to frequently asked questions, and links to Wisconsin laws and tax rules.
+The site also provides links to Wisconsin laws and tax rules.